 After watching an engaging video the viewers will be in an excellent mood to listen to you.
 Tell them what to do and where to go from here.

 Don’t sell products through your CTA, sell them a solution.
-The call-to-action might be anything.
+Your call-to-action might be anything.
 For example, it can encourage the viewers to sign-up for more information.
 This could be used in your next email marketing campaign.

 The CTA may take the viewers to your product’s page, which can solve their problem.